Altius/soda/README.md

 ### Note

-You do not necessarily need to run this from `sched0` or other HPCA cluster host.
+You do not necessarily need to run this from `sched0` or an HPCA cluster host.

 However, if you run this script locally, such from another host in the lab, or on your personal workstation or laptop, you may need to use `pip` or similar to add Python libraries that may not be part of a typical environment: